omaddam/Shortest-Path-And-Rhumb-Line/README.md

 * All components should be included under Assets/\<Name> folder. (e.g. Assets/SphericalPaths)
 * Each component should be isolated and under **NO CIRCUMSTANCES** referencing or using another component's scripts.
 * Components are **NOT** allowed to reference or call application/demo scripts.

+# Code Based Documentation

+## Assets / SphericalPaths

+This folder contains the implementation of the algorithms that compute the shortest path and the constant path (rhumb line).
+The algorithms' implementation can be found in the *DataStructure* folder while the rest of the components are for visualization purposes.